freemocap/documentation/docs/privacy_policy.md

 ## Collection of Anonymous User Data

-If you check the "Send User Pings" check box on the main page of the GUI, we will collect anonymous user data when you use our software.
+If you check the "Send anonymous usage information" check box on the main page of the GUI, we will collect anonymous user data when you use our software.
 This information is sent to us as a "ping" of data [posted](https://requests.readthedocs.io/en/latest/user/quickstart/#post-a-multipart-encoded-file) to [pipedream](https://pipedream.com/) every time the software is used.

 The data we currently collect includes: